Thorium

 Thorium is considered to be the cleanest fuel in nuclear power plants because it produces less plutonium and other trans-uranium elements than uranium, when thorium is used in the fuel cycle.
 In order to increase the resistance of magnesium at high temperatures, it is used in the coating of tungsten laminates in alloys, electronic devices and lighting, in the construction of high temperature resistant crucibles, in high quality camera lenses and in nuclear technology.
 Electrodes with 1% thorium added in gas tungsten arc welding are used to increase arc sensitivity.
 In addition, since thorium has a high melting point, it is also used in gas lamps, camping lamps and projectors in cinemas.

-There are 6.35 million tons of thorium in the world.
+There is 6.36 million tons of thorium in the world.
 Thorium production is mainly made from monazite sands.

 Burada yer verilen bilgiler Bakanlığımız Web Sayfası kullanıcılarına bilgi verme amacıyla hazırlanmış olup bağlayıcı bir resmi belge niteliği taşımamaktadır.